fcvm/deepdrone/README.md

-# re-implementation-deep-drone-racing
-*With enhancements, extensions and transfers to other areas of application*
+# Autonomous, vision-based navigation of MAVs with powers of recall

 **Following**